Fujio-Turner/json-serialize-merger/README.md

 There are four main methods:
 + 1 `makeNewDoc(JSON)`

-This creates and puts the bookkeeping field names & timestamps information document and stores it the document.
+This creates and puts the bookkeeping field names & timestamps information document and stores it in the document.
 Just put in a plain JSON document in and out comes the same JSON but with more stuff (bookkeeping data).
 Now just store that output into the database.
+EXAMPLE BELOW

 | Input | Output |
 |--------|-------|